-But there is a practical solution for that problem.
+But there is a practical solution to that problem.

 If you followed this post so far, you have probably seen the little light bulb near the run button in TeamCity.
 This little light bulb is trying to tell you that you forgot to add the VCS trigger to your project.

 If you click on it, it directs you to the Triggers page where you can select a trigger that you need.
 There are two triggers you should care about for now.

 The first one is the VCS trigger.
 It triggers your build when it detects the changes in the VCS repository.
 The other one is the Schedule trigger with which you can schedule your build at the regular time intervals (nightly builds anyone?).